gbcreation/alarm-helios4-image-builder/README.md

 $ dd bs=4M if=ArchLinuxARM-helios4-2019-02-24.img of=/dev/sdX conv=fsync
 ```

-Insert the microSD card to the Helios4 and enjoy Arch Linux ARM on you NAS.
+Insert the microSD card to the Helios4 and enjoy Arch Linux ARM on your NAS.

 ## Are there prebuilt images ready to use?